lfreitasds/Webscraping-Star-Jeans/README.md

 ## 4 - Business Results

-To start their operation, their new product line may consist of the 5 most frequent models, in other words, those with the highest number of products.
+To start their operation, the new product line may consist of the 5 most frequent models, in other words, those with the highest number of products.

 **4.1 - Median price for the 5 most frequent models:**